Kyosho Inferno: Notable optional parts

 Most of the in-house optional parts were available on the MP6 international and were relatively common compared to the Burns and Classic Inferno options due to the volume of cars that Kyosho was producing and selling by this point.
 As with the Classic Inferno, the rarest part is the special aluminum center diff, which in this case had part number IFW-8.
 It was very similar to the plastic parts they replaced and much less complex that the BSW-55 aluminum differential of the classic Inferno.
 As it was not provided with the MP6 International, unlike almost all other optional parts, one could assume that Kyosho did not consider it a cost-effective or desirable item.

 At this time there was an increasing number of manufacturers which provided aftermarket parts for RC cars.
-The Italian manufacturer Nuova Faor made a complete kit for the MP6, which replaced many of the platic parts with machined aluminum parts, or replaced original aluminum parts with stronger versions.
+The Italian manufacturer Nuova Faor made a complete kit for the MP6, which replaced many of the plastic parts with machined aluminum parts, or replaced original aluminum parts with stronger versions.
 GPM was also a prominent supplier of aftermarket aluminum parts, as well as carbon graphite parts.
 As with many other suppliers in the 80s and early 90s, both Nuova Faor and GPM distinguished their aluminum parts by anodizing them purple.

 Other suppliers at the time included Fioroni from Italy, Team Magic from Taiwan and RC Treff in Germany.
 Team Fiorini supplied competitive drivers with parts ranging from chassis plates to differentials for the MP5/MP6 and are still active today.